Azure/InnovationEngine/docs/specs/test-reporting.md

       "stepName": "First step",
       // The step number
       "stepNumber": 0,
-      // Whether the step was successful or not "success": true,
+      // The status of the codeblock (success, failure, or pending if never executed).
+      "status": "success",
       // The computed similarity score of the output (between 0 - 1)
       "similarityScore": 0
     },